phalt/clientele/docs/design.md

 Clientele doesn't do any tricks, or magic, or anything complex.
 The generated code has documentation and is designed to be readable.
 It is only a small layer on top of already well established tools, such as [HTTPX](https://github.com/encode/httpx).

 It is that way because we know you will need to inspect it in the future.
-We want to build your trust that this is a sane and sensible too.
+We want you to know that this is a sane and sensible tool.